 Universal leucodepletion was introduced in the UK in 1999.
 In animal models where infectivity has been found in the peripheral blood, a large proportion has been associated with the white blood cells.
 Recently published animal data show that leucodepletion removes a proportion (about 50%) of prion infectivity, but is unlikely, by itself, to remove all infectivity.
-However, no instances of transfusion-transmission of variant CJD are known to have occurred since leucodepletion was introduced.
+However, no instances of transfusion-transmission of variant CJD are known to have occurred since leucodepletion was introduced in the UK (1999).